agap1861/java-filmorate/README.md

         g.name

-FROM film AS f
+FROM films AS f

-INNER JOIN genre AS g ON g.id = f.genre_id
+INNER JOIN genres AS g ON g.id = f.genre_id
 ```

 ### Get all films with MPA sorted by realise date